Would it be called "overlap door lock"? Instead of being installed inside the door, it is screwed outside of the door.

 -

 2Even if this isn't the correct term, it's the one most likely to be understood at the hardware store.
-Oct 27, 2017 at 13:07
+Commented Oct 27, 2017 at 13:07

 In Danmark they are called "kasselås" in danish, which translates to "box lock", probably referring to it being a visible as a box mounted on the outside of the door instead of inside it.